Zkyusya/stage1_hnginternship/README.md

-This is my Level 1 Project as a HNG Intern
+This is my Level 1 Project as a HNG Intern.
+Use create_users.sh file in this repo.
+You will need a user_list.txt file to execute the script.

 **Automating Linux User Management with a Bash Script**